-Very slowly, since I still can't coordinate my six legs very well, I begin to walk towards the wall, then I begin to walk up the wall, then I step onto the roof until finally I am hanging upside down, gripping the roof fiercely with my tiny claws.
+Very slowly, since I still can't coordinate my six legs very well, I begin to walk towards the wall, then I begin to walk up the wall, then I step onto the roof until finally, I'm hanging upside down, gripping the roof fiercely with my tiny claws.

-It could just be the blood rushing to my head but suddenly I feel more confident that I did before.
-Onward Anthony!
+It could just be the blood rushing to my head, but suddenly I feel more confident than I did before.
+Onward, Anthony!

-Despite my now burning spirit I continue to move cautiously down the tunnel.
+Despite my newfound burning spirit, I continue to move cautiously down the tunnel.
 Using my antennae and front legs to look for solid footholds before gripping hard with my feet and moving forward.
-This takes a fair bit of concentration so progress is relatively slow but I'm okay with that, every moment that passes without being attacked feels like a small victory to me!
+This takes a fair bit of concentration, so progress is relatively slow, but I'm okay with that, every moment that passes without being attacked feels like a small victory to me!

-Now that I can see slightly better I can make a little more sense of some of the details I noticed before.
-All around the tunnel, twisting and branching like vines are glowing blue lines, like veins running through the rock.
-Some thicker, some thinner, some so thin they can almost not be seen, splitting and reforming endlessly in a random pattern.
+Now that I can see slightly better, I can make a little more sense of some of the details I noticed before.
+All around the tunnel, twisting and branching like vines, are glowing blue lines, like veins running through the rock.
+Some thicker, some thinner, some so slender they almost can't be seen, splitting and reforming endlessly in a random pattern.

 Just another thing for me to learn in order to understand in this place.

-Illuminated by the glow of the tunnel I can see my carapace has begun to harden and turn black.
+Illuminated by the glow of the tunnel, I can see my carapace has begun to harden and turn black.
 I recall from my ant keeping hobby that newborn ants have a soft white exoskeleton which gradually hardens and gains colour.
-Seems like I was huddling in the wall longer that I thought.
+Seems like I was huddling in the wall longer than I thought.